Canyons (novel)

 Canyons is a novel written by Gary Paulsen.
-It involves two boys - one lives in modern times (Brennan) while the other is an Indian boy (Coyote Runs) living nearly two hundred years ago.
+It involves two boys – one lives in modern times (Brennan) while the other is an Indian boy (Coyote Runs) living nearly two hundred years ago.

 Plot

-Canyons is a book about two boys.
-One boy is named Coyote Runs (age 14) and the other boy is Brennan Cole (age 15).
+The story focuses on two boys.
+One boy is an Apache named Coyote Runs living during the time of the Civil War and the other boy is Brennan Cole living in the 20th century.

-The story starts with Brennan making a short narrative about his life and switches back and forth from Brennan and Coyote Runs.
-Later in the story, the switching ends when Coyote Runs gets shot in the head during his first raid that would, if successful, make him a man among his Apache tribe.
-However, he is shot by American soldiers and dies instantly.
-Nearly two hundred years later, Brennan finds his skull with a bullet hole in its forehead and becomes obsessed with it.
-From that point on in the novel, a mystical link connects Brennan's mind with Coyote Runs' spirit.
-After talking to his old biology teacher, he runs sixty miles in a day and a night to return the skull to the top of a canyon - a place Coyote Runs calls his “medicine place."
-After a grueling run and a chase by Brennan's search party, he gets Coyote Runs' skull back to the medicine place, ending the bond and the novel.
+The story starts with Coyote Runs making a short narrative about his life and switches back and forth between his life and that of Brennan Cole for the first nine chapters.
+The switching ends when Coyote Runs is captured and shot by Cavalry soldiers during his first raid that would have, if successful, made him a man among his Apache tribe.
+In the remainder of the story, Brennan discovers the bullet-pierced skull of Coyote Runs while camping and becomes obsessed with it.
+A mysterious link connects his mind with Coyote Run's spirit.
+After talking to his old biology teacher, he makes a plan to return the skull to the top of a canyon – a place Coyote Runs calls his “medicine place."
+After a grueling run and a chase by Brennan's search party, he gradually returns Coyote Runs' skull to the medicine place, ending the bond and the novel.

 Main characters

-Brennan Cole- Brennan Cole lives in El Paso, Texas with his mother.
+Brennan Cole – Brennan Cole lives in El Paso, Texas with his mother.

-Coyote Runs- Coyote Runs is a 14-year-old Apache Indian, who lived in the same area during the Civil War.
+Coyote Runs – Coyote Runs is a 14-year-old Apache Indian, who lived in the same area during the Civil War.